jhaskinsjr/nebula/README.md

 ## Philosophy: Simplicity And Flexibility Through Independence

-The central design feature of ussim is that each simulator is comprised of an army of microservices... independent processes... transmit what resources that they require, what information they wish to communicate, onto the network where all other microservices will receive it.
+The central design feature of Nebula is that each simulator is comprised of an army of microservices... independent processes... that transmit what resources that they require, what information they wish to communicate, onto the network where all other microservices will receive it.
 If something tarnsmitted onto the network matters to one or more peer microservices, those microservices are free to act upon it and transmit something back in response.

 While it might be faster to do point-to-point communication, where microservices connect directly to the microservice(s) that matter to